PREVIEW: Leyton Orient v Luton Town

 Another home defeat followed though, to Mansfield, before the O’s beat Stevenage in the EFL Trophy and won at Morecambe, picking up a point at Carlisle too.

-However, Hessenthaler’s fate was sealed after losses to Yeovil and Notts County, with owner Francesco Becchetti calling time on his five months at the helm.
+However, Hessenthaler’s fate was sealed after losses to Yeovil and Notts County, with owner Francesco Becchetti opting to call time on his five months at the helm.

 Former Sampdoria boss Alberto Cavasin was named in charge a week later, becoming Orient’s eighth manager since Italian businessman Becchetti bought the club in 2014.